AydinFatoglu/network_info/README.md

 # network_info

 Displays network info of the computer on your screen.
+Unlike BGinfo or DesktopInfo it shows live network information.

 # Config Details